<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <section class="wp-block-uagb-section uagb-section__wrap uagb-section__background-undefined uagb-block-eabf9700"><div class="uagb-section__overlay"></div><div class="uagb-section__inner-wrap">

-<h2 class="wp-block-heading">G. Dowd Law Hosts Table at Celtic Legal Society of Chicago’s Annual St. Patrick’s Day Luncheon</h2>
+<h1 class="wp-block-heading">G. Dowd Law Hosts Table at Celtic Legal Society of Chicago’s Annual St. Patrick’s Day Luncheon</h1>

-<p>March 18, 2026</p>
+<p class="wp-block-paragraph">March 18, 2026</p>

-<p>Thank you for a wonderful St. Patrick’s Day Luncheon! </p>
+<p class="wp-block-paragraph">Thank you for a wonderful St. Patrick’s Day Luncheon! </p>

-<p>Yesterday, G. Dowd Law was proud to host a table at the Celtic Legal Society of Chicago’s Annual St. Patrick’s Day Luncheon.
+<p class="wp-block-paragraph">Yesterday, G. Dowd Law was proud to host a table at the Celtic Legal Society of Chicago’s Annual St. Patrick’s Day Luncheon.
 What a fantastic day it turned out to be! </p>

-<p>A big thank you to everyone who attended and stopped by our table.
+<p class="wp-block-paragraph">A big thank you to everyone who attended and stopped by our table.
 Your warm conversations, great energy, and Irish spirit made the event so much fun and a true success.
 It was wonderful connecting with fellow members of the legal community while celebrating St. Patrick&#8217;s Day. </p>

-<p>And a special thanks to the Celtic Legal Society of Chicago for putting on such a memorable luncheon. </p>
+<p class="wp-block-paragraph">And a special thanks to the Celtic Legal Society of Chicago for putting on such a memorable luncheon. </p>

-<p>— G. Dowd Law</p>
+<p class="wp-block-paragraph">— G. Dowd Law</p>

 <div class="wp-block-uagb-image aligncenter uagb-block-8e2a8e60 wp-block-uagb-image--layout-default wp-block-uagb-image--effect-static wp-block-uagb-image--align-center"><figure class="wp-block-uagb-image__figure"><img decoding="async" srcset="https://gdowd.law/wp-content/uploads/2026/03/GDowdLaw_StPatsInvite.jpg ,https://gdowd.law/wp-content/uploads/2026/03/GDowdLaw_StPatsInvite.jpg 780w, https://gdowd.law/wp-content/uploads/2026/03/GDowdLaw_StPatsInvite.jpg 360w" sizes="auto, (max-width: 480px) 150px" src="https://gdowd.law/wp-content/uploads/2026/03/GDowdLaw_StPatsInvite.jpg" alt="G. Dowd Law Hosts Table at Celtic Legal Society of Chicago’s Annual St. Patrick’s Day Luncheon" class="uag-image-2142" width="450" height="338" title="G. Dowd Law Hosts Table at Celtic Legal Society of Chicago’s Annual St. Patrick’s Day Luncheon" loading="lazy" role="img"/></figure></div>